Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-0.rst

 Example - Evaluation modules
 ============================

-Plotting an expression that evaluates to huge numbers is no easy task either For example:
+Plotting an expression that evaluates to huge numbers is no easy task either.
+For example:

 .. plot::